Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-05.md

 Arrange your files.
 You should already have some of the files.

 - src/index.js (this is your source code for your break out game)
-- dist/index.html (this is the html file for your break out game)
+- dist/index.html (this is the HTML file for your break out game)
 - package.json (this should have been created in the previous step)
 - webpack.config.json (make this file now you will add code to it later)